-This notice describes how health information about you may be used and disclosed and how you can access this information.
+This Notice describes how health information about you may be used and disclosed and how you can access this information.
 Please review it carefully.

 When This Notice Applies

-- Give you this notice of our legal duties and privacy practices regarding health information about you; and
+- Give you this Notice of our legal duties and privacy practices regarding health information about you; and

 How We May Use and Disclose Health Information

-When you receive services or treatment from MJHS, you will be asked to sign a consent form in which you permit us to use and disclose information about you in ways that are permitted by the federal privacy law, as summarized in this Notice.
-However, some kinds of health information, including but not limited to, that are related to alcohol and drug abuse, mental health treatment and confidential HIV-related information requires written authorization prior to disclosure and are subject to separate special privacy protections under the laws of the State of New York or other federal laws, so that portions of this notice may not apply.
+When you receive services or treatment from MJHS, you will be asked to sign a consent form that permits us to use and disclose information about you in ways permitted by the federal privacy law, as summarized in this Notice.
+However, some kinds of health information, including but not limited to that are related to alcohol and drug abuse, mental health treatment, and confidential HIV-related information, require written authorization prior to disclosure and are subject to separate special privacy protections under the laws of the State of New York or other federal laws, so that portions of this Notice may not apply.
 In addition, special rules apply to the results of human immunodeficiency virus (“HIV”) tests that identify you or the fact that an HIV test has been performed on you (“HIV test results”).

-- H) Individuals Involved in Your Care or Payment for Your Care.
+- Individuals Involved in Your Care or Payment for Your Care.
 We may disclose Health Information to a person, such as a family member or friend, who is involved in your medical care or helps pay for your care, such as a family member or friend.
-We also may notify such individuals about your location or general condition, or disclose such information to an entity assisting in a disaster relief effort.
+We also may notify individuals about your location or general condition or disclose such information to an entity assisting in a disaster relief effort.

 In addition to the above, we may use and disclose Health Information in the following special circumstances:

-- P) Public Health Risks.
+- Public Health Risks.
 We may disclose Health Information for public health activities.
 These activities generally include disclosures to prevent or control disease, injury or disability; report births and deaths; report child abuse or neglect; report reactions to medications or problems with products; notify people of recalls of products they may be using; track certain products and monitor their use and effectiveness; if authorized by law, notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; and conduct medical surveillance of our facilities in certain limited circumstances concerning workplace illness or injury.
-We also may release Health Information to an appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence; however, we will only release this information if the patient agrees or when we are required or authorized by law.
+We also may release Health Information to an appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence; however, we will only release this information if the patient agrees or is required or authorized by law.

-- R) Lawsuits and Disputes.
+- Lawsuits and Disputes.
 If you are involved in a lawsuit or a dispute, we may disclose Health Information in response to a court or administrative order.
 We also may disclose Health Information in response to a subpoena, discovery request or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.

-- S) Law Enforcement.
+- Law Enforcement.
 We may release Health Information if asked by a law enforcement official as follows: (1) in response to a court order, subpoena, warrant, summons or similar process; (2) limited information to identify or locate a suspect, fugitive, material witness or missing person; (3) about the victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement; (4) about a death we believe may be the result of criminal conduct; (5) about evidence of criminal conduct on our premises; and (6) in emergency circumstances to report a crime, the location of the crime or victims, or the identity, description or location of the person who committed the crime.

-- U) National Security and Intelligence Activities.
+- National Security and Intelligence Activities.
 We may release Health Information to authorized federal officials for intelligence, counter-intelligence and other national security activities authorized by law.

-- V) Protective Services for the President and Others.
+- Protective Services for the President and Others.
 We may disclose Health Information to authorized federal officials so they may provide protection to the President, other authorized persons or foreign heads of state or conduct special investigations.

 How We May Use and Disclose HIV Test Results

 We may use and disclose HIV test results for the purposes described above only if you give your permission to use and disclose these HIV test results along with your medical records.
-If you did not give such permission, we may use and disclose this information only for the following limited purposes without your written authorization:
+If you did not provide such permission, we may use and disclose this information only for the following limited purposes without your written authorization:

-- B) For Payment.
+- For Payment.
 We may use HIV test results when compiling or reviewing records as part of routine billing.
 For example, we may review your medical record, which contains HIV test results, to enable us to bill properly for your care.

-- C) For Health Care Operations.
+- For Health Care Operations.
 We may use HIV test results if necessary to enable us to deliver quality services to our patients.
 For example, we may use HIV test results to determine whether we are providing appropriate services to you.
 We also may disclose HIV test results to health facility staff committees to enable them to monitor and evaluate programs.

-- E) Organ and Tissue Donation.
+- Organ and Tissue Donation.
 We may disclose HIV test results to organizations that procure, process, distribute or use organs, eyes or tissues for donation purposes.

-- F) Research.
+- Research.
 We may disclose HIV test results to authorized medical or epidemiological researchers, as described above.

 - Court Order.
 We may disclose HIV test results in accordance with a court order that specifically requires such disclosure.